dr4ke616/pinky/README.md

 # Pinky

-Pinky is a multi node distributed replicated in memory cache server.
-The name Pinky comes from [Pink & The Brain](http://google.com/search=Pinky+And+The+Brain), Pinky being the dopey character.
+Pinky is a multi node distributed replicated in memory cache application.
+The name Pinky comes from [Pink & The Brain](https://www.google.com/search?q=Pinky+%26+The+Brain), Pinky being the dopey character.

 ## How not to create distributed in memory cache

-`Pinky` is a single broker, multi node distributed replicated in memory cache server.
+`Pinky` is a single broker, multi node distributed replicated in memory cache application.
 This is a very simple and basic implementation that was intended for experimental purposes only.
 This is not intended to be used in production. `Pinky` is designed using a central broker architecture, with one or more nodes registered to the broker. `Pinky` is fully asynchronous - written in Python using the [Twisted](http://twistedmatrix.com/) framework with [ZeroMQ](http://zeromq.org/).
-This project was only intended to gain a better understanding of `ZeroMQ`, and the features it contains, and should probably never be used as a production solution.
+This project was intended to gain a better understanding of `ZeroMQ` with `Twisted`.

 I've realised that this architecture is fundamentally flawed.
-With the broker being the central point of failure, regarding all input and output communication with a given cluster as well as the main register for all of the nodes, if the broker goes down - we loose track of all the nodes.
+With the broker being the central point of failure, regarding all input and output communication with a given cluster as well as the main register for all of the nodes, if the broker goes down - we loose communication to all nodes.
 Alternative interesting architectures that are commonly used through out the `ZeroMQ` community are all outlined [here](http://zeromq.org/whitepapers:brokerless).

 ## Installation